meaniebeanie22/meaniebeanie22.github.io/chapters/the-voyage.md

 6. Jim learns of LJS's plot to mutiny, but the reader is left on a cliffhanger

 #### Analysis:
 In this chapter we have a descripion of the voyage and a cliffhanger.
 This chapter is building tension for the climax of section 2, and Stevenson deliberately draws this out to add tension and detail to the events that are about to happen.
-This chapter also build on Jim's relationship with LJS and the crew, providing a more in depth view of his thoughts about them.
+This chapter also builds on Jim's relationship with LJS and the crew, providing a more in depth view of his thoughts about them.

 ## Annotated chapter
 ALL that night we were in a great bustle getting things stowed in their